antoniovictormt/Proffy/README.md

 <!--
     Thank you for reading this.
-    If you´re having any problem or sugestions with this project please contact in the issues session -->
+    If you´re having any problem or suggestions with this project please contact in the issues session -->